Combating Illegal Drug Use: We Can Succeed

 The rate of marijuana use among high school seniors (a bell-weather indicator) fell 61% between 1978 and 1992.
 The use of drugs other than marijuana fell 71% during that time.
 Since this time, youth drug use, including marijuana use, has increased.

 The increase in drug use rates nationally from 1992 to 1997 was the direct result of well-funded pro-drug efforts to change the public's attitudes toward illicit drug use.
-In the last few years there has been a newly energized national response at the grassroots and federal policy levels that seek to protect youth from the use of the drugs by showing that Illegal drug use, particularly marijuana use, is not a harmless, casual lifestyle choice.
+In the last few years there has been a newly energized national response at the grassroots and federal policy levels that seek to protect youth from the use of the drugs by showing that illegal drug use, particularly marijuana use, is not a harmless, casual lifestyle choice.
+More about Prevention.